DigiXess/repo-guidelines/CONTRIBUTING.md

 ## How to Contribute

-see [Contributing Guidelines to Repository](document/contributing-to-repository.md) for detailed instructions on how to contribute to the repository.
+see [Contributing Guidelines to Repository](/document/contributing-to-repository.md) for detailed instructions on how to contribute to the repository.

+## Updating CHANGELOG

+- Follow the [Changelog Guidelines](/common/changelog-guidelines.md "Changelog Guidelines") for detailed instructions on maintaining the changelogs.